Thomas Haining: Early life, family and education

+Haining was educated at University of Edinburgh and University of Göttingen.

 Career

-Haining was educated at Edinburgh and Göttingen universities.
 In 1952, he entered the British government's Foreign Service, later transferring to the Diplomatic Service.
 He saw service in Vienna, Moscow, Rome and New York.
 In 1968, he was First Secretary (Information) with his wife as part of the UK's permanent mission to the United Nations in New York.

 From 1979 to 1982 he was British ambassador to the Mongolian People's Republic.
 It was a "place that fitted him like a glove".

 In a comment on the Times obituary for the Rev Canon Eric Staples, Haining recalls that Staples accompanied him "in full canonical dress" on official calls on the Hambo Lama, the abbot of the Gandangchinlig Monastery.
 In 1992, Haining visited the Gandang again, on the occasion of the enthronement of a new abbot.

 After retirement in 1982, Haining settled in Brechin in Angus, Scotland.
 He became an honorary research associate in history at the University of Aberdeen and honorary president of the Chinese Studies Group.
 He wrote about Mongolia and the history of the Mongols in academic journals, reviewed books and discussed modern Mongolia being caught between Russian and Chinese influences.

 In 1991, Blackwell published Genghis Khan: His Life and Legacy by Paul Ratchnevsky, which Haining had edited, translated from the German and contributed to.
 (This had been first published as Činggis-Kahn: sein Leben und Wirken, in 1983.)
 The Royal Asiatic Society reviewer commented: "The translation is excellent.
 Mr Haining is to be congratulated on his contribution to what is in many respects an improvement even on Ratchnevsky's splendid work."
 Genghis Khan is now published by Wiley-Blackwell.